wp-plugins/easy-media-gallery/tags/1.2.15/readme.txt

 == Description ==

-Easy Media Gallery is a wordpress plugin designed to display portfolios and various media support including gallery sets, photo gallery, single image, google maps, video, audio and link with very ease and elegant.
+Easy Media Gallery is a wordpress plugin designed to display portfolios and various media support including gallery sets, photo gallery or image gallery, google maps, video, audio and link with very ease and elegant.

 > #### **Live Demos**